 These business questions are fairly common among our customers.
-The first question spans across business (capabilities) and IT (applications).
-The second question provides an overview of the application landscape with two key parameters, cost and ownership.
+The first question spans across the business (capabilities) and IT (applications).
+The second question provides an overview of the application landscape with two key parameters, cost, and ownership.

 In Ardoq you would set up two workspaces, applications and capabilities.

 For this example, we use a flat model in both workspaces.

 To answer the questions we would need one field in the capability workspace.

 In the application workspace, we add two fields.

 Regarding references we would only need one type, going from capabilities to applications.